 If you know me personally, you know that New York City has always had special place in my heart.
 I have visited the city hundreds of times over the past decade for work and for play.
 I am an expert a navigating Manhattan and seamlessly blending in as a local (without the weird accent).
-This past December found me in the city at my timeshare fighting freezing cold temperatures and a nasty winter storm moving in.
+This past December found me in the city fighting freezing cold temperatures and a nasty winter storm moving in.

 In the past decade of my shenanigans in New York City, it’s snowed in mid-December only a handful of times.
 Now I’m no meteorologist, but do know that the buildings, lights and cars cause Manhattan to average a few degrees warmer than surrounding areas.
 During this winter storm, it was forecast for 3-4 inches of snow to fall in the city.
 Excited by the idea that the warmth of the city wasn’t going to melt the snow before it hit the ground, I (Naturally) started looking for the most random things to do.